🔢

 Real-World Applications

 Cryptography.
 RSA encryption relies on the difficulty of factoring large numbers.
-Your secure online transactions depend on the computational intractability of prime factorization.
+Secure online transactions depend on the computational intractability of prime factorisation.

 Hash functions.
-Prime numbers are used in hash table sizing and hash function design to minimize collisions.
+Prime numbers are used in hash table sizing and hash function design to minimise collisions.

 Random number generation.
 Prime moduli are used in linear congruential generators for pseudo-random numbers.